The Strategic Vetting of Custom Neon Signage

 Modeling the Financial Impact of High-Efficiency Systems

-In this model, we compare a legacy lighting system against a high-efficiency LED equivalent in a 20,000 sq. ft. space.
+In this model, we compare a legacy lighting system against a high-efficiency LED equivalent in a 20,000 sq. ft. space using 15 fixtures.

-- Annual Maintenance Savings: ~$2,194 (Avoided labor and lamp replacement costs).
+Annual Maintenance Savings: ~$2,194 (Estimated avoided labor and lamp replacement costs).

 Methodology & Assumptions for ROI Modeling

 The following parameters were used to generate the estimates above.
-This is a deterministic scenario model, not a longitudinal lab study.
+This is a deterministic scenario model provided for illustrative purposes.

 | Parameter | Value | Unit | Rationale |